-The latest Social Media Apps and the popularity of smart phones make it easier than ever for sexual messages & child pornography to find their way to our devices & the devices of our loved ones.
+The popularity of Social Media Apps and smart phones make it easier than ever for sexual messages & child pornography to find their way on our devices.
 As a result, Georgia law includes severe punishments for unlawful communications or media found on your phone, tablet, or computer.
-If a police officer asks to search your electronic device, say NO and contact our office immediately for a free consultation.
-See the FAQs below to know more about sexting, child pornography, and the law in Georgia.
+If a police officer asks to search your electronic device, say NO and contact a lawyer immediately.
+Also, see the FAQs below to better understand sexting, child pornography, and the law in Georgia.

 What is Sexting?

 “Sexting” describes the exchange of sexually suggestive messages via cellphone.
-This term can also include any communications using any kind of electronic device.
+This includes any communications using any kind of electronic device.

 Is Sexting Illegal in Georgia?

-There is no specific law about “sexting” in Georgia, but prosecutors & police officers target these communications under Child Pornography and Child Exploitation laws when the parties involved are minors (O.C.G.A.
+There is no specific law about “sexting” in Georgia.
+However, in certain circumstances law enforcement will target these communications under Child Pornography and Child Exploitation laws.
+In particular, when the parties involved are minors (O.C.G.A.
 16-12-100, any person under the age of 18 years) or children (O.C.G.A.
 16-12-100.2, any person under the age of 16 years).

 What is Child Pornography?

 O.C.G.A.
-16-12-100 defines child pornography as knowingly possessing any material which depicts a minor (younger than 18 years old) engaged in any sexually explicit conduct.
-You could be sentenced to 5 – 20 years in prison, a maximum fine of $100,000.00, and be a registered sex-offender if convicted.
+16-12-100 defines child pornography as knowingly possessing any material which depicts a minor engaged in any sexually explicit conduct.
+Under this law a minor is defined as a person younger than 18 yrs old.
+If convicted, you could face 5 – 20 years in prison, a maximum fine of $100,000.00, and be a registered sex-offender.

 What is Child Exploitation?

 O.C.G.A.
-16-12-100.2 makes it unlawful in Georgia to use an electronic device to seduce, solicit, lure, or entice a child (younger than 16 years) to engage in any conduct that by its nature is an unlawful sexual offense against a child.
-You could be sentenced to 1 – 20 years in prison, a maximum fine of $25,000.00, and be a registered sex-offender if convicted.
+16-12-100.2 makes it unlawful in Georgia to use an electronic device to seduce, solicit, lure, or entice a child to engage in any conduct that by its nature is an unlawful sexual offense against a child.
+Under this law a child is defined as a person younger than 16 yrs old.
+If convicted, you could face 1 – 20 years in prison, a maximum fine of $25,000.00, and be a registered sex-offender.